openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 ## 4. Processes

 > List all your SOPs here.
 This list is currently incomplete as many SOPs are company-specific.
-You will have
-> to complete it yourself - good luck!
+Important
+> note: also mention if one of these processes is outsourced to a third party (typical examples: internal
+> auditing or clinical evaluation done by a regulatory consultant, software development done by an external
+> agency; see ISO 13485:2016, para.
+4.1.5).
+Perhaps add another column to point out if an SOP is outsourced or
+> not.

 | SOP                                  | Process Category |
 |--------------------------------------|------------------|